 farthingales further by adding a bum roll, or French farthingale: a tightly stuffed sausage-shaped pillow that tied around the waist and sat on the hips, adding an extra boost to their farthingales.

 A hundred years later, and stylish seventeenth century ladies like the French countess, right, were choosing mantuas for court c.
 1685.
 Worn over a matching or contrasting petticoat (skirt), a mantua was a trained open gown, draped at the hips, and with a long, trailing train.
 The mantua was worn over small hoops and stiffened petticoats, and the train was pleated and gathered into an oversized pouf to accentuate the rear view – which this caricature seems to think is the ideal place for a devil to ride.

-here and here), but by the 1780s, the width was finally beginning to decrease, with the narrow columnar dresses of the Regency era on the horizon.
+Throughout the eighteenth century, hoops grew wider and wider (see here and here), but by the 1780s, the width was finally beginning to decrease, with the narrow columnar dresses of the Regency era on the horizon.
 There was one final exuberant exclamation of fullness, left, centered on the back skirts.
 Yards of light-weight fabric were pleated into the back waist to create the most fullness, and then supported by a pillow-like pad of cork (for lightness) that tied around the waist.
-This pad was inelegantly referred to as a cork rump, and inspired the caricaturists of the day like this and this.
+This pad was inelegantly referred to as a cork rump, and inspired the caricaturists of the day like thisandthis.